dhairs/College-Notes/Spring 2024 Semester/Statistics and Probability/Variables.md

 Three types of Numerical Variable:
 ### Discrete Variable

 A variable where the number of possible values can be counted, even if the number of possible values is infinite.
-Think of [countability](Countable%20Sets.md).
+Think of [[Countable Sets.md|countability]].
 Basically things like integers, those are good and discrete.

 **Examples**:
 - Number of children in a house hold